 Both sports drinks and fruit juices are designed to attract kids.
 Drink this, and you’ll be properly energized for the big game!
 Drink this fruity drink with the latest cartoon hero’s face on it, and you’ll be strong and healthy!

 Advertisers know just how to make these beverages look and sound appealing to kids and parents alike.
 But the truth is that processed juices are often loaded with added sugar.
 Even natural fruit juice will have sugar, so while you should still incorporate them into your diet, you should also be mindful of how much your family is consuming.
-Fruit is also very acidic, so that’s something else to keep in mind.
+The fruit is also very acidic, so that’s something else to keep in mind.

 Sports drinks are a little tricky because they usually don’t taste as sweet as the more obviously sweetened beverages.
 But actually, they’re packed with carbohydrates.
 And carbs are sugar.
 Again, it’s better to avoid drinks with high sugar content.
 When you need to replenish after a game, practice, or workout, opt for water instead.